The War Is On: Music video

 The music video for "The War Is On" was released alongside the single on 25 July 2013 on the Gilsoundworks YouTube channel.
-Among the re-release, the music video would also be published to the Hopeless Records YouTube channel on 13 May 2014.
-The video was directed by Inni Vision.
+Among the re-release, the music video would also be published to the Hopeless Records YouTube channel on 13 May 2014; the video was directed by Inni Vision.

 The video starts with frontman, Masato Hayakawa, who takes off a creepy looking mask to start the song with the band.
 The video is set in a large office building in Tokyo where all the workers wear a creepy mask, which are akin to that of which is worn by Michael Myers in the Halloween films.
 As the song progresses, the band members are individually surrounded by a whole room worth of workers wearing these masks around a circular table which surrounds the band members one by one, as if they are about to be interrogated.
 As the song culminates, the band defies the group of cult-like workers by jamming the rest of the song in the room as it turns to darkness.

-As of January 2022, the song between the two videos has a total of 2.1 million views on YouTube.
+As of October 2025, the music videos for "The War Is On" has a cumulative total of over 2.3 million views on YouTube.